 There’s no ultimate secret to writing effective nonprofit proposals that get funding from different government agencies, corporations, businesses, and grant-giving organizations.
-In fact, it’s likely that your first try will end up to be a frustrating experience since you’ll be competing with many other nonprofit organizations.
+In fact, your first try will likely end up to be a frustrating experience since you’ll be competing with many other nonprofit organizations.
 The best chance for your organization’s event or project to get noticed and win monetary or in-kind support is learning how to write a compelling non-profit proposal.

 The executive summary is the first pitch to your nonprofit.
 It serves as the potential funders’ introduction to the activity or projects your organization is hoping to get funds for.
 You should talk about your programs as well as the services you provide to the community, where the money would be used and the total amount of money requested.

 This should be around ten to fifteen pages.
 The first three pages should be a discussion of your target audience, why you need funds and the impact of your project on the community.
 All these should be built on facts, so make use statistics and how the funding source would be able to help the area.

 After explaining your narrative, proceed to discuss your nonprofit’s mission or at least, the goals and objectives of your next activities.
 Set a time frame to complete the tasks then provide specifics about the key individuals in your team and the resources needed.
 Explain how the project will be a significant part of your nonprofit’s ongoing efforts.

 Outline a budget that provides your target funders with information about how you’ll be using the funds.
 While you want to be convincing, be honest and include overhead costs and an additional budget breakdown for materials and supplies.
 In case you’re also expecting to receive additional funds from other sources, don’t forget to include it in the budget.